nspyre-org/nspyre/README.md

 git clone git@github.com:AlexBourassa/nspyre.git nspyre
 ```

 Configure and start the MongoDB server (this will start two mongo server in the same replica set (one primary and one secondary)).
-By default these are publicly accessible on ports 27017 and port 27018 so if you are not in a secured private network, make sure to add some security configurations
+By default these are publicly accessible on ports 27017 and port 27018 so if you are not in a secured private network, make sure to add some security configurations to the mongodb1.cfg and mongodb2.cfg files (better support for these security configurations will be integrated in future versions)
 ```
 cd nspyre
 install.bat
 ```

 Now you need to initialize the replica set.
-To do so enter the mongo shell and input a rs.initiate command
+To do so enter the mongo shell and input a rs.initiate command (where you should substitute the X.X.X.X with your computer's ip address
 ```
 mongo
-rs.initiate({_id: "NSpyreSet", members:[{_id: 0, host: 'localhost:27017'},{_id: 1, host: 'localhost:27018'}]})
+rs.initiate({_id: "NSpyreSet", members:[{_id: 0, host: 'X.X.X.X:27017'},{_id: 1, host: 'X.X.X.X:27018'}]})
 quit()
 ```